-A cumulonimbus cloud is a precipitating cumulus cloud.
-Cumulonimbus clouds, sometimes called "thunderheads," are associated with thunderstorms, lightning and intense, heavy rains.
-Cumulonimbus clouds grow vertically and are recognized by their anvil shape, with a low, dark base often only 1,000 feet above ground and tops reaching up to 50,000 feet into the atmosphere.
+When the atmosphere is unstable enough to allow for significant vertical growth of a cumulus cloud, precipitation may result.
+Towering cumulus, or cumulus congestus, may generate rain; they may also develop into the even larger, more energetic cumulonimbus.
+Cumulonimbus clouds, sometimes called "thunderheads," are associated with thunderstorms, lightning and intense, heavy rains as well as hail.
+Cumulonimbus clouds grow vertically and commonly adopt an anvil shape, with a low, dark base often only 1,000 feet above ground and tops reaching up to 50,000 feet into the atmosphere.

-When you look to the sky on a rainy day and see nothing but a dense blanket of featureless, low gray clouds, you are looking at nimbostratus clouds.
-These are clouds that form at low altitudes and block sunlight.
-In contrast with the short-lived intense rains associated with unstable cumulonimbus clouds, nimbostratus clouds typically produce light or moderate rainfall of longer duration.
+When you look to the sky on a rainy day and see nothing but a dense blanket of low, gray, featureless clouds, you are looking at nimbostratus.
+These clouds form at low or middle altitudes and block sunlight.
+In contrast with the intense, short-lived rains associated with unstable cumulonimbus clouds, nimbostratus clouds typically produce light or moderate rainfall of longer duration.

 Because nimbostratus clouds form with their bases below 6,500 feet, they normally contain water droplets, but can contain snow or ice if temperatures are low enough.